VUIIS/dax/docs/installing_dax_in_a_virtual_environment.rst

 Install DAX
 -----------

+If you already have an instance of dax, but something went wrong and need to reinstall, you will need to remove

+1. .dax_settings.ini
+2. .daxnetrc
+3. .xnat_profile
+4. ALL xnat environment variables in .netrc

 Once the virtual environment with Python 3 is created, dax can be installed by using

 ::

 	(dax) $ pip install dax

 If you are not planning on using dax manager, you can skip this step.
-To setup dax, run the following
+To setup dax manager, run the following

 ::